Temperature as a Dynamically Maintained Steady State: Photonic Mechanisms, Maintenance Cost, and the Limits of the Infinite-Reservoir Idealization: Photon-mediated thermalization

-Einstein's 1917 analysis~\cite{einstein1917} showed that equilibrium between matter and radiation requires three processes: absorption, stimulated emission, and spontaneous emission.
-These are constrained by detailed balance, which forces the radiation field to follow the Planck distribution when matter follows the Boltzmann distribution~\cite{milonni1994,scully1997}.
-Without spontaneous emission, detailed balance fails and the Planck distribution cannot be maintained.

-The physical consequence is immediate: a system at $E_c$ that emits to surroundings at lower $E_c$~---~or to vacuum~---~loses energy.
+where $a$ is the acceleration.
+Thermal motion inherently involves charge acceleration; emission is mandatory for any charged system with $E_c > 0$.
+Einstein's detailed-balance analysis forces the radiation field to follow the Planck distribution when matter follows the Boltzmann distribution~\cite{milonni1994,scully1997}.
+The physical consequence is immediate: a system at $E_c$ that emits to surroundings at lower $E_c$---or to vacuum---loses energy net.
 Excited-state populations decline.
 Without compensating absorption or internal generation, $E_c$ relaxes downward.
 Constant $E_c$ requires that the system be embedded in a radiation field of matched spectral density, or that internal processes generate energy at the rate of radiative loss.